Electric Vehicle Charging 101

 If you are part of a condominium corporation, you can access information and resources the on the Condominium Authority of Ontario (CAO) website.
 The CAO maintains information dedicated to assisting owners in applying for the installation of EV chargers.

-2) Charging at Workplace
+2) Charging at Work

 Text

-3) Charging on the Go
+3) Charging on the go / Public Charging

 Text